ShaokangJiang/CS115Competition2/README.md

 # CS115Competition2

-This is an activity project for class CS115.
+This is a competition project for class CS115.

 Here is the original question: